-Replace the paper element at the intervals indicated in the service schedule.
-See Section 4.1.1 for the service See Figure 4-7 for the air cleaner schedule. components.
+Use the following procedure to replace the paper element at the intervals specified in the service schedule.
+See Service Schedule, 18 and 20 kW Models.
+See Figure 62 for the air cleaner components.

 - 1. Loosen the two cover retaining knobs and remove the cover. - 2.
 Remove the paper element. - 3.
 Do not wash the paper element or use pressurized air, as this will damage the element.
 Replace a dirty, bent, or damaged element.
 Handle new elements carefully; do not use if the sealing surfaces are bent or damaged. - 4.
 When servicing the air cleaner, check the air cleaner base.
 Make sure it is secured and not bent or damaged.
 Also, check the element cover for damage or improper fit.
 Replace all damaged air cleaner components.